Cobalt(II) bromide

 Cobalt(II) bromide (CoBr2) is an inorganic compound.
 In its anhydrous form, it is a green solid that is soluble in water, used primarily as a catalyst in some processes.

 Properties

 When anhydrous, cobalt(II) bromide appears as green crystals.
-It is hygroscopic and forms the hexahydrate in air, which appears as red-purple crystals.
+It is hygroscopic and eventually forms the hexahydrate in air, which appears as red-purple crystals.
 The hexahydrate loses four water of crystallization molecules at 100 °C forming the dihydrate: